makwaijun/personalwebpagev2/content/blog/Post33.md

 2)  The [rise of the intangible economy](https://www.makwaijun.com/blog/post29/), as value shifts towards the digital domain and [marketing over quality](https://www.makwaijun.com/blog/post31/).

-3) The compatibility of Political models to solve planetary issues
+3) The compatibility of Political models to solve planetary issues.

-4) The Sustainable growth  vs De-growth narratives. (i.e. the problems with De-growth, and possible solutions)
+4) The narrative of Sustainable growth vs De-growth. (i.e. the problems with De-growth, and possible solutions)

 This will link to the core content described in an earlier post on having a [Conciliatory view on the Economy of the Future](https://www.makwaijun.com/blog/post13/).